Qbandev/awssso/README.md

 We use several accounts/roles and we need to switch between accounts/roles, grab temporary session credentials and make sure they're the ones used.

-This script is a quick work around to to quickly switch between accounts/roles.
+This script is a quick work around to quickly switch between accounts/roles.

 ## How it works